trezona-lecomte/elm-agenda/README.md

 Copyright 2018 Flux Federation, MIT license.

-This software was written by Kieran Trezona-le Comte, with the initial 2 days of implementation work done during the Flux Federation monthly 'hack days'.
+This software was written by Kieran Trezona-le Comte, with the initial implementation done during the Flux Federation monthly 'hack days'.
 You can check out other useful stuff from Flux [here on Github][flux-github].

 [full-calendar-site]: https://fullcalendar.io